-Mike the Actuary over at triskele.com offers a full set of Roadgeek Series Fonts for non-commercial use, encompassing all standard Federal Series alphabets, along with Clearview, British Transport, and some European sign fonts as well.
+There is also a set of free Roadgeek Series Fonts for non-commercial use, encompassing all standard Federal Series alphabets, along with Clearview, British Transport, and some European sign fonts as well.

 Speaking of Clearview, Terminal Design offers a full set of Clearview fonts designed for commercial, public agency and sign design use.